emrizo88/FPGA-Based-Elevator-Controller-Using-MicroBlaze/README.md

 - **Source Code (`elevator_controller.v`):**
   Implements the elevator's logic, including state machines for floor selection and movement.
 - **Constraint File (`elevator_controller.xdc`):**
-  Maps FPGA pins to external hardware like buttons, LEDs, and motor drivers.
+  Maps FPGA pins to external hardware like buttons, LEDs, motor drivers, and the 7-segment display.

 ---

 ## Prerequisites

+### Software
-- **Software:**
+- **Vivado 2018.3:**
-  - Vivado 2018.3 or compatible versions
+  This project has been designed and tested with Vivado 2018.3.
+Other versions may require adjustments to the source and constraint files.
-  - Simulation tools (optional)
+- Simulation tools (optional).

+### Hardware
-- **Hardware:**
+- **FPGA Board:**
-  - FPGA board (e.g., Nexys 7 or similar)
+  Nexys A7 board, featuring onboard LEDs, buttons, and a 7-segment display, was used to implement this project.
-  - Push buttons for floor selection
+- Push buttons for floor selection.
-  - 7-Segment Display on Board
+- 7-Segment Display on board for visual feedback.

 ---